huangyongbobo/eFreeNet/README.md

 # eFateNet
-This is the official implementation of eFateNet based on pytorch: Remote Sensing Object Counting through Regression Ensembles and Learning to Rank.
+This is the official implementation of eFateNet based on pytorch.
+This repository contains the PyTorch model code for the paper.
+*Remote Sensing Object Counting through Regression Ensembles and Learning to Rank.*
 # The Overall Framework

 # Dataset